JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 If an event gets triggered, it is scheduled at a given time and inserted into SimJulia’s event list.
 The function :func:`triggered(ev::Event) <triggered>` returns ``true``.
 As long as the event is not processed, you can add callbacks to an event.
 Callbacks are functions that have as first argument an :class:`Event` and are stored in the callbacks list of that event.
 An event becomes processed when SimJulia has popped it from the event list and has called all of its callbacks.
 It is no longer possible to add callbacks.
 The function :func:`processed(ev::Event) <processed>` returns at that moment ``true``.

 Events also have a value.
-The value can be set before or when the event is triggered and can be retrieved via the function :func:`value(ev::Event) <value>` or, within a process, via the return value of the function :func:`yield(ev::BaseEvent) <yield>`.
+The value can be set before or when the event is triggered and can be retrieved via the function :func:`value(ev::Event) <value>` or, within a process, via the return value of the function :func:`yield(ev::AbstractEvent) <yield>`.

 Adding callbacks to an event